Ohtani dominates on mound, homers in 3-1 Angels win

 MORRIS OUT OF TV BOOTH

-Former Tiger Craig Monroe filled in on the Bally Sports Detroit broadcast after Jack Morris was suspended indefinitely for racist remarks made while discussing Ohtani during Tuesday’s game.
+Former Tiger Craig Monroe filled in on the Bally Sports Detroit broadcast after Jack Morris was suspended indefinitely for his racist remarks while discussing Ohtani during Tuesday’s game.
 Monroe is a regular on game broadcasts, usually working on the pregame and postgame shows.

+“I did see the footage, but I didn’t take it personally,” Ohtani said after Wednesday’s game.
+“I don’t have anything to say about what the Tigers did — he’s a Hall of Famer and it is a tough situation.”

 UP NEXT